Mark Middleton's phone has been ringing non-stop since news of his deportation hit headlines.

 He said the help had ranged from financial – due to his employer being forced to fire him – to others wanting to help write submissions.

 He was humbled to live in such a caring community, he said.

 "It's amazing.
 That's the one single thing in my life that has just absolutely amazed me and blown me away.
-It makes me feel emotional sometimes, because I just think our people here, they're quick to lend a hand.
-We're that kind of people.
-They've got great hearts ...''
+It makes me feel emotional sometimes because I just think our people here they're quick to lend a hand, we're that kind of people.
+They've got great hearts our people."

-The outpouring of support reminded him of when Karla first went missing.
+The outpouring of support reminded him from when Karla first went missing.

-"In the main, as a country, I've got to say I've worked alongside a lot of people, and honestly I'd go anywhere, any time or any place and do whatever task we've got in hand.
-I know that they've got my back, and that's important to me ...
+"In the main as a country I've got to say I've worked alongside a lot of people and honestly I'd go anywhere anytime or any place and do whatever task we've got in hand I know that they've got my back and that's important to me, it really is.

-As for his conviction, he said he didn't make the threats because he was a victim, he made them to try and protect the community from [Dally's] release.
+As for his conviction, he said he never made the threats because he was a victim, he made them to try and protect the community from his release.

-His lawyer Keith Jefferies yesterday again called on the Government to intervene.
+His lawyer Keith Jefferies has today again called on the Government to intervene.